Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 there’ll be much less shit, and very little life,

-with only plants and microbes still prevailing.
+with mainly plants and microbes still remaining.

 We won’t make Earth become like Venus or Mars,